tools4origins/javali/README.md

 model to overfit this CDF and then use the model as an index.

 This repository contains some experiments in Java with CDF, indexes amd learned index structures.

+Only trying on ordered list of long in order to keep it simple.